JoJo (singer): 2003–2005: JoJo

-2006–2009: The High Road, acting and label trouble
+2006–2007: The High Road and acting

-In 2006 JoJo was cast opposite Emma Roberts and Sara Paxton in Aquamarine, playing Hailey.
+In 2006, JoJo was cast opposite Emma Roberts and Sara Paxton in Aquamarine, playing Hailey.
 The film opened on March 3, 2006, opening at number five with $7.5 million.
 Her second major film, RV, a comedy starring Robin Williams, was released on April 28, 2006.
 It opened at number one and grossed $69.7 million.
-JoJo had to audition for the part five times, and eventually replaced an actress who had already been cast in the role.

 JoJo's second album, The High Road, was released on October 17, 2006.
 The album debuted at number three on the Billboard 200, selling 108,000 units.
 It was produced by Scott Storch, Swizz Beatz, J. R. Rotem, Corey Williams, Soulshock & Karlin and Ryan Leslie.
 It received mainly positive reviews.
-In the summer of 2006, the lead single from her second album, "Too Little Too Late", was released to radio stations.
+The album was preceded by the release of the single "Too Little Too Late" in the summer of 2006.
 "Too Little Too Late" broke the record for the biggest jump into the top three on the Billboard Hot 100 chart, moving from number 66 to number three in one week; this record was previously held by Mariah Carey with her 2001 single "Loverboy", which went from number 60 to number two.
 The album's second single, "How to Touch a Girl", experienced less success.
 It charted just outside the Billboard Hot 100 and peaked at number 76 on the Billboard Pop 100.
-"Anything" was released as the third single to little success.
+"Anything" was released as the third single and charted moderately in the UK.
 The album sold over 550,000 copies and was certified gold by the RIAA in December 2006.